FreeCAD/FreeCAD-documentation/wiki/FreeCAD_and_DWG_Import.md

 cmake ..
 make
 make install (or use checkinstall, or simply locate & copy the dwg2dxf utility to your executables path, it will be then autodetected by FreeCAD)

+You need to set the path to the executable manually.
+See [Import Export Preferences](Import_Export_Preferences#DWG.md).

 #### Installation openSUSE